naveedali8086/send-bulk-emails-laravel/README.md

 1. "composer install" need to be run

-2. .evn file needs to be added and updated with DB and MAIL related environment variables
+2. .env file needs to be added and updated with DB and MAIL related environment variables

 3. 'predis' client was used in this demo instead of default 'phpredis'.